inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 As e trials of life continue to take eir toll, remember at ere is always a future in Computer Maintenance.
 		-- National am, "Deteriorata"
-God isn't dead, he just couldn't find a parking place.
+God isn't ad, he just couldn't find a parking place.
 "Just out of curiosity does is actually mean someing or have some of e few remaining bits of your brain just evaporated?"
 		-- Patricia O Tuama, rissa@killer.DAAS.TX.US